pzhp/pzhp1.github.io/_posts/2015-10-06-Introduction-on-C++11.md

 ---

-##function declaration
+Function-definition:
 `attr(optional) decl-specifier-seq(optional) declarator virt-specifier-seq(optional) function-body`
 **attr**: `[[attr]] [[attr1, attr2, attr3(args)]] [[namespace::attr(args)]] alignas_specifier`
 **decl-specifier-seq**:  return type
 **declarator**:`noptr-declarator ( parameter-list ) cv(optional) ref(optional) except(optional) attr(optional) -> trailing`
 **function-body**: `ctor-initializer(optional) compound-statement` or `function-try-block` or `= delete ;` or `= default ;`
-Note: `attr` can be placed at begin of function declaration/defination, or just after funcation id which in `noptr-declarator`, or after `cvr specifier`, but those meanings are different
+Note: `attr` can be placed at begin of function declaration/defination, or just after funcation id which in `noptr-declarator`, or after `cvr specifier`, whose meaning are different.

 ###1.const & volatile & reference
 >A non-static member function can be declared with a const, volatile, or const volatile qualifier;